watson-developer-cloud/node-red-labs/node-RED_labs/lab_node-RED.md

 On the right you must give it a name, which must be unique.
 Then click Create.
 Right now the Node-RED application is being created and deployed.
 This will take a few minutes.
 When finished click on the URL, which opens up your Node-RED application.

-###Creating your first flow

-You need to add the services you want to use to your application.
-Go to the dashboard and click on your application, then click on Add a Service or API.
-In the following screen select the service you want to use, and finally click on use.
+You need to add the (Watson) services you want to use to your application.
+Go to Bluemix and open the dashboard and click on your application, then click on Add a Service or API.
+In the screen that follows select the service you want to use, and finally click on use.
 Wait for a moment to restart the application.
 When the application is started you can click on the URL to open Node-RED.

-Another way of using Node-RED is installing it locally, which can be done by following this:

-Check out http://nodered.org/docs/getting-started/ for full instructions on getting started.

-Note that Node-RED in BlueMix will behave slightly differently than Node-RED stand-alone:

-The sets of available nodes differ, BlueMix has extra nodes for DB access, but does not expose the File nodes.
-Node-RED in bluemix stores its persistent data (flows, libraries, credentials) in the co-installed Cloudant database named nodered.
-When using a Cloudant node with Node-RED on BlueMix, the list of available instances is automatically listed.
-Node-RED in BlueMix has built-in credential management, so you don't have to worry about exposing your services authentication data, they will be filled-in automatically from the sevices' credentialds defined for the application in BlueMix.
-Additional nodes in Node-RED on BlueMix are installed through cf and a specific procedure since there is no direct access to the npm package manager.
+If a service is not added you to the Node-RED application, you will get an error or a node is asking for credentials depending on the type of node.

+###Creating your first flow